-It is our pleasure to present to your attention the 2013 Report of the Federated States of Micronesia in honouring our commitment to the Political Declaration of 2011: Intensifying our efforts to eliminate HIV and AIDS.
+It is our pleasure to present to your attention the 2014 Report of the Federated States of Micronesia in honouring our commitment to the Political Declaration of 2011: Intensifying our efforts to eliminate HIV and AIDS.

-The Federated States of Micronesia is an island country with a low prevalence of HIV.
-However, the fact that regional trends indicate continuous increase of HIV infection especially among most-at-risk-populations is rather worrying.
-For this reason, the National response in country is focused on prevention of HIV infection with the aim to timely and efficiently prevent a possible HIV epidemic that always has broader health, social and economic impacts on the individual and community level.
+The Federated States of Micronesia is a country of many islands with a low prevalence of HIV.
+However, the fact that regional trends indicate continuous increase of HIV infection especially among most at-risk populations is rather worrying.
+For this reason the National response in country is focused on prevention of HIV infection with the aim to timely and efficiently prevents a possible HIV epidemic that always has broader health, social and economic impacts on the individual and community level.
 Regional and sub-regional aspects and conditions are always considered in our national activities.

-As one of the countries that signed the Declaration on Commitments for HIV/AIDS, FSM has undertaken the necessary steps in defining the strategic HIV/AIDS priorities, implementing concrete activities, building sustainable systems and mobilization of financial resources according to their availability.
+As one of the countries that signed the Declaration on Commitments for HIV/AIDS, FSM undertaken the necessary steps in defining the strategic HIV/AIDS priorities, implementing concrete activities, building sustainable systems and mobilization of financial resources according to their availability.

-The HIV program supported by the Global Fund to Fight AIDS, Tuberculosis and Malaria and CDC, enabled our country to successfully implement the aims and activities defined in the National AIDS Strategy 2007-2013.
+The HIV program supported by the Global Fund to Fight AIDS, Tuberculosis and Malaria andCDC, enabled our country to successfully implement the aims and activities in defined in the National AIDS Strategy 2007-2013.
 Moreover, this program contributed to the capacity building of the governmental and non-governmental sector for planning and implementation of activities targeting HIV/AIDS prevention.

-This GARPR Report for 2013 demonstrates and summarizes the overall national efforts undertaken in development of relevant policies and progress in programme implementation and their contribution to the overall response to AIDS, as well as underlying further challenges that needs to be addressed to halt the spread of HIV/AIDS in our country.
+This GARPR Report for 2014 demonstrates and summarizes the overall national efforts undertaken in development of relevant policies and progress in programme implementationand their contribution to the overall response to AIDS, as well asfurther underlyingchallenges that need to be addressed to halt the spread of HIV/AIDS in our country.
 This report also reflects the challenges in securing sustainable funding for prevention, treatment, care and support of HIV/AIDS by the Government due to the influence of the economic crisis.

-With this report, we hope to increase our commitment in reducing stigma and discrimination towards people living with HIV/AIDS and to reduce gender-based violence, objectives that lie beyond HIV infection that influences negatively the well-being of the population of our country.
+With this report, we hope to increase our commitment in reducing stigma and discrimination towards people living with HIV/AIDS and to reduce gender-based violence, issues that lie beyond HIV infection that influences negatively the well-being of the population of our country.

-Though FSM is a low concentration country we reinforce our intention to ensure that our national response to AIDS is strong enough to maintain the low level of concentration and to ensure a AIDS free generation.
+Though FSM is a low HIV/AIDS prevalence country we reinforce our intention to ensure that our national response to AIDS is strong enough to maintain the low level of concentration and to ensure a AIDS free generation.